Ancient Celtic women

-The position of ancient Celtic women in their society cannot be determined with certainty due to the quality of the sources.
-On the one hand, great female Celts are known from mythology and history; on the other hand, their real status in the male-dominated Celtic tribal society was socially and legally constrained.
+The social position of ancient Celtic women cannot be determined with certainty due to the sarcity and low quality of the available sources.
+On one hand, great female Celts are known from mythology and history; on the other hand, women's status in Celtic societies was in many ways socially and legally constrained.

-Knowledge of Celtic women's status is almost entirely obtained from Greek and Roman sources, which may have been biased or inaccurate.
+Historical knowledge of Celtic women's status is almost entirely obtained from Greek and Roman sources, which may have been biased or inaccurate.
 Some information may also be taken from orally transmitted myths later reflected in Celtic literature of the Christian era.
-However, written accounts and collections of these myths are only known from the early Middle Ages, which may cast doubt on their reliability.
+However, written accounts and collections of these myths are only known from the early Middle Ages, long after the Roman conquests and the spread of Christianity, which casts doubt on their reliability.

-Romantic authors have suggested that a matriarchy might have existed among the Celtic people.
-This was also proposed by feminist authors in the 20th century.
-However, this idea finds no support in contemporary reliable sources, due to a lack of physical and historical evidence.

-Archaeology has provided clues about ancient Celtic women's position in society.
-Reliefs and sculptures of Celtic women are mainly known from the Gallo-Roman culture.
+Archaeology has provided some evidence for ancient Celtic women's position.
+Reliefs and sculptures of Celtic women are known from the Gallo-Roman culture.
+Prestigious burials of Celtic women have been found alongside genetic evidence for matrilineality and matrilocality among some Celtic peoples.

 Duration and extent of Celtic culture

-Extent of Celtic people and language:
+Expansion of Celtic peoples and languages:

 The Celts (Ancient Greek Κέλτοι Keltoi; Latin Celtae, Galli, Galati) were tribes and tribal confederations of ancient Europe, who resided in west central Europe in the Late Bronze Age and early Iron Age (the Hallstatt culture).
 In the La Tène period they expanded, through migration and cultural transmission, to the British Isles, northern Iberia, the Balkan peninsula and Asia Minor.
 The Greeks and Romans commonly referred to areas under Celtic rule as Κελτική or Celticum.
-They had a relatively uniform material culture (especially in the La Tène period) and non-material culture (customs and norms), which differed from neighbouring peoples like the Italians, Etruscans, Illyrians, Greeks, Iberians, Germans, Thracians and Scythians.
+They had a relatively uniform material culture (especially in the La Tène period) and non-material culture (customs and norms), which differed from neighbouring peoples like the Italians, Etruscans, Illyrians, Greeks, Iberians, Germans, Thracians, and Scythians.

 The Celtic mainland was characterised by this culture from c.
 800 BC at the earliest until about the fifth century AD (end of the Roman rule in the Celtic sphere and Christianisation of Ireland).
 Claims made by some Celtic scholars, that traces of Celtic culture are already visible in the second millennium BC, are controversial.
 In Post-Roman Britain, Celtic culture and rule continued, until pushed to the margins of the island after the arrival of the Anglo-Saxon settlers.
 In Ireland, Celtic culture remained dominant for even longer.

 Linguistically, the Celts were united as speakers of Celtic languages, which were and are Indo-European languages related most closely to German and Latin, with clear common features.